jenca-adam/awiki/pages/NEW_hom/page.md

       - indefinite causal order, quantum switch, witnesses

 * read [santocanale2022frobenius](santocanale2022frobenius), check the "nuclear" objects in interesting \*-autonomous categories
     - this does not seem to give anything interesting

 * read [hoffreumon2022projective](hoffreumon2022projective)
      - similar to my project of Afhom
      - Afhom: category of fd vector spaces with an affine subspace
      - we then add OVS to it: category of fd vect, but this time with a positive cone, star-autonomous subcategories here?? but with different tensor product?
      - check references

+* read [milz2024characterising](milz2024characterising) quantum HOMs, projections, affine duals...